dotnet-architecture/eShopOnContainers/README.md

 ## Getting Started

-eShopOnContainers is provided in "two flavors":
+eShopOnContainers is provided in two flavors: Basic and Advanced.

-- Basic scenario: Can be run locally using docker compose, and also deployed to a local Kubernetes cluster
-- Production scenario: Can only be deployed on a Kubernetes cluster (local or in the cloud like AKS), and enable production features like the use of a Service Mesh.

 ### Basic scenario

-You can run eShop locally:
+Basic scenario cab be run locally using docker compose, and also deployed to a local Kubernetes cluster.
+Refer these Wiki to Get Started:

 - [Using Visual Studio](https://github.com/dotnet-architecture/eShopOnContainers/wiki/Windows-setup)
 - Using CLI or Visual Studio Code